 - Wear a face covering to keep germs from spreading to others.

 - Clean and disinfect high-touch surfaces routinely.

-- Avoid close contact with people who are sick.
+- Avoid close contact with people; maintain six feet of distance.

 - Stay home when you are sick.

 Should I wear a face mask?

 Yes, according to the CDC recommendations wearing a face mask protects

 you and those around you.

 Source: CDC, the definitive source for prevention and procedure for infectious diseases

 in the U.S.